Kurento/kurento/source/dev/testing.rst

 .. code-block:: bash

-   mvn verify -pl kurento-integration-tests/kurento-test -Pintegration -Dgroups=org.kurento.commons.testing.SystemFunctionalTests -Dtest.selenium.scope=docker -Dtest.selenium.record=true -Dtest=WebRtc*
+   mvn \
+       --projects kurento-integration-tests/kurento-test --also-make \
+       -Pintegration \
+       -Dgroups=org.kurento.commons.testing.SystemFunctionalTests \
+       -Dtest=WebRtc* \
+       -Dtest.selenium.scope=docker \
+       -Dtest.selenium.record=true \
+       clean verify

-In order to avoid wasting to much space disks, recording are deleted at the end of the test if the test is succeeded.
-For failed tests, recordings will be available by the default on the path ``target/surefire-reports/`` (this can be change using the property ``-Dtest.project.path``).
+In order to avoid wasting too much disk space, recordings of successful tests are deleted at the end of the test.
+For failed tests, however, recordings will be available by default on the path ``target/surefire-reports/`` (which can be changed using the property ``-Dtest.project.path``).

 Web server
 ----------